PageSpeed Ninja WordPress is a great plugin to boost your site performance.

 But most of them did not give satisfactory scores.
 Also some of the settings were difficult to understand.

-The more significant part is the Core Web Vitals which will be a ranking signal in coming months.
+The more significant part is the Core Web Vitals which is one of the many ranking signals.

 This combination gave me good results in terms of score and web vitals.